Alchemical harmonic approximation based potential for iso-electronic diatomics: Foundational baseline for $\Delta$-machine learning: Computational details

 \subsection{Data and code availability}

-The code that produces the figures and findings of this study, in specific the scripts for the generation of DFT data, in addition to the generated data itself, are openly available on Zenodo under \url{zenodo.org/records/13844083}.
+The code that produces the figures and findings of this study, specifically the scripts for generation of DFT data, in addition to the data itself, are openly available on Zenodo under \url{www.zenodo.org/records/13844083}.

+Below we give the energies of elements H to Si employed for the generation of data in AHA+ours.
+Their spin has been kept either zero or one, depending on even or odd number of electrons, respectively.
+A minimal working example for $Z=3$ with Kohn-Sham-DFT, basis set \texttt{cc-pVDZ} \cite{ccpvnz1,ccpvnz2,ccpvnz3} and the \texttt{pbe0}-functional \cite{PBE0,PBE01,PBE02} using \texttt{PySCF} \cite{PySCF1,PySCF2} reads: